 We can contemplate further:

-- I would love to see the 10 remaining girls, because there's a very good chance that the girl I met, Tegan, I would be the most sexually attracted to: very tight figure, very pretty, very porn-like, and very bitchy.
+- I would love to see the 10 remaining girls, because there's a very good chance that the girl I met, Cathy, I would be the most sexually attracted to: very tight figure, very pretty, very porn-like, and very bitchy.

 To summarize, how many of the 9 remaining ones would be 18-year-old biker chicks walking around with porn-pink strings far above their tightly-fitted jeans?
 In other words: How many would classify as "every man's dream"?
 Both in the "love" and "wet" department?

 - I personally was in a situation in which the ratio of attractive girls to unattractive women and men was about 1 to 60.
 I wasn't going to college at the time and wasn't visiting any bars or clubs, certainly not during those 10 days.
 Fact is, I actually met her in the most unlikely place imaginable.

 - I'm the person who created Cult of Cupid and pushed the state of numerology a few decades ahead at the very least.
 Am I not?
 I'm not sure if I would have developed things as far as I have without this anomaly.
 It's certainly bizarre that this coincidence happened to me, not to mention running into a crack programmer who helped me put everything together free of charge.
 Divine influence at work?
 That would be so cool.